mynlp/ccg2lambda/en/fracas.md

 ./en/emnlp2015exp.sh en/semantic_templates_en_emnlp2015.yaml fracas.xml
 ```

-If you are using semantic tags in your template, you can similarly do:
+If you are using semantic tags in your templates, you can similarly do:

 ```bash
 git checkout semtag-fracas